How to Apply Conditional Formatting to Cells

 WorkSheet workSheet = workBook.DefaultWorkSheet;

-// Create conditional formatting rule
+// Retrieve the first conditional formatting rule collection

 var ruleCollection = workSheet.ConditionalFormatting.GetConditionalFormattingAt(0);